The #Festive500 Awards

-The Rapha Festive 500 is not a competition.
+[January 2017] The Rapha #Festive500 is not a competition.
 It is not who can ride fastest or furthest, but an opportunity for every rider in the world to achieve something remarkable.
-To the 82,376 people who attempted the challenge this year, we applaud you.
+To the 82,376 people who attempted the challenge in 2016, we applaud you.
 If you didn’t manage the full distance, don’t lose heart – there’s always next time.
 To the 17,373 who completed 500km: well done, you ended the year in some style.

 Total distance ridden

 Total rides recorded